jgrandchavin/tictactoe-flutter/README.md

 - Ongoing match is saved locally using **SharedPreferences** (see `core/services/local_storage`)
 - Game in progress is restored on app reopen

+## Compatibility

+- Tested only on iOS, specifically on an iPhone 13 Pro Max.

 ## Features

 - 1v1 local multiplayer